sac3g15/CoastSat_noc/README.md

 1. In map document, in Catalog window.
 Under toolboxes > right click > Add Toolbox > navigate to CoastSat-master_vSC > ShorelineChangeTools > ShorelineChange.tbx
 2. Double click ‘Extract Coordinates’ to open processor
-3. Input ROIs and the output location folder (e.g. ‘CoastSat-master_vSC’)
+3. Input ROI created above, and select the output location folder (e.g. ‘CoastSat-master_vSC’) - this is where a spreadsheet of coordinates will be created, therefore is has to be located in a folder rather than within a geodatabase
 4. Run.

 This will create a spreasheet of coordinates which we then need to make a list.